timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-04.md

 Furthermore, it is RECOMMENDED that DNSSEC is used in accordance with best current practice as described in [@!RFC9364].

+# IP Address Space and Autonomous System

+To prevent failure scenarios which persist beyond remediation, the topological placement of Publication Servers in the global Internet routing system should be carefully considered.

+It is RECOMMENDED to use IP addresses for Publication Servers from IP address space which is not subordinate to any authoritives publishing through those same servers.

+It is RECOMMENDED to host Publication Servers in Autonomous Systems which are not subordinate to any authorities publishing through those same servers.

+See section 6 of [@!RFC7115] for more considerations.

 # RRDP Server

 ## Same Origin URIs